mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 >All the best,<br>
 Faith

 The "in the best interests of the user" line felt particularly patronizing.
 The party benefiting most from this data collection is clearly Stripe and not the user.
-Stripe is getting free data for training its fraud-detection models and potentially selling that information to advertisers.
+Stripe is getting free data to train its fraud-detection models and potentially selling that information to advertisers.

-Stripe degrades the user's experience by forcing them to download an extra JavaScript library and sending extra HTTP requests from their browser.
+For the user, Stripe.js degrades their experience by forcing them to download an extra JavaScript library and sending extra HTTP requests from their browser.
 This happens even if the user never visits a page that accepts credit card payments.

 ## Is Stripe disclosing this?